Jun-Amane/zhixueUtilities/README.md

-build this project with CMake, depending on libcurl, jsoncpp.
+build this project with CMake.
+This project depends on libcurl, jsoncpp.
 To get the tokens, dump the Packet of the logging in session on any non-web terminal.